flancian/agora/agora-plan.md

   - Better sorting (right now all my notes show up at the top, doesn't make sense).
   - Ability to "zoom into" a user, to navigate just their garden for a while.
   - [ ] Perhaps ability to "uprank" users, pinning their notes to the top of any sorting order.
+  - [ ] Perhaps sort+uprank can be integrated?
+  - [ ] usernames could have a 'pin' emoji that upranks all their posts?
 - [ ] Implement search (full text).
 - [ ] Add support for media serving (useful for pictures of [[ocell]]).
   - assets/foo end up at node/assets/foo; just adding a handler for node/assets/ seems like it could be enough.